Logic-based switching finite-time stabilization with applications in mechanical systems: Introduction

 \subsection{Organizations}

 The organization of the paper is as follows.
-Problem formulation and preliminaries are presented in Section 2.
-Section 3 concentrates on the finite time stabilization problem.
-Section 4 presents the prescribed finite time control method.
-Simulations are conducted in Section 5.
-Section 6 concludes the paper.
-Proofs and some additional discussions are provided in Appendices.
+Problem formulation and preliminaries are presented in Section II.
+Section III concentrates on the finite time controller design.
+Simulations and experiments are conducted in Sections IV-V. Section VI presents some discussions and conclusions.
+Proofs are provided in Appendices.

 \textit{Notations.} Given a real number $x$ and a positive constant $\alpha=\frac{p}{q}$ where $p,q$ are coprime.
 If $p$ is a positive odd integer, then $x^{\alpha}=\mathrm{sign}(x)|x|^{\alpha}.$ If $p$ is a positive even integer, then $x^{\alpha}=|x|^{\alpha}.$ Let $a,b\in\mathbb{R}$, then $a\triangleq b$ means $a$ is defined as $b$. $a:=b$ means $a$ is set as $b$, which is used in algorithm.